bradykey/softball-reference-api/README.md

 `>> heroku ps:scale web=1`

 to give it some resources?
+I think you only need to do that once.